The Swimways Initiative

 - Model the response of commercial and threatened migratory species to changes in oceanographic conditions in and around the Galapagos Marine Reserve upwelling system.

 - Generate freely accessible, transparent and interactive tools to inform the various management scenarios of climate change and fishing effort distribution on both commercial and threatened migratory species.

-Shark Nursery grounds
+Shark nursery grounds

-Regional Tagging project
+Regional tagging project

-Acoustic tagging is used to assess the fine-scale habitat use and connectivity of marine species throughout the ETP region.
+Acoustic tagging is used to assess the fine-scale habitat use and connectivity of marine species throughout the Eastern Pacific Ocean.
 It uses acoustic devices that emit a coded sound signal to passively track a marine animal whenever it passes by receiver stations that are permanently listening for the coded signals.
-Satellite Tagging is used to evaluate spatial behavior of fish, turtles, and marine mammals in areas within and beyond marine protected areas and national borders.
-It uses tags that are affixed to the animal and that will send its geolocation information via satellites (If you want to learn more about these, please read our Research Methods.
+Satellite Tagging is used to evaluate spatial behavior of fish, sea turtles, and marine mammals in areas within and beyond marine protected areas and national borders.
+It uses tags that are affixed to the animal and that will send their geolocation information via satellites (if you want to learn more about these, please read our Research Methods.

 If you want to learn more on the migratory routes of the studied species, please visit our Marine Migrations Portal.
-Learn more about our Regional Tagging project results in our Institutional Publications and Members Publications.
+Learn more about our Regional Tagging project results in our Institutional Institutional Publications and Members Publications.